 Today’s topic: Yoga Etiquette.

 Why?
-Because some people have no idea what they are doing.
+Because some people have no idea what they are doing when they enter a yoga room.
+They probably don’t know there is a form of yoga etiquette.
 Here are a few tips…

 – Before entering the room, always take your shoes off.